Photocontrol of spin scalar chirality in centrosymmetric itinerant magnets

-In the past decade, it has been demonstrated that optical pulses enable the ultrafast control of the spin chirality.
-In multiferroics, the magnetic structure can be switched by terahertz pulses or X-ray irradiation~\cite{Mochizuki2010,Kubacka2014,Yamasaki2015,Sato2016,Khan2020}.
-Also, many researchers have studied the optical creation of the skyrmions in the noncentrosymmetric magnets, where the local excitation by laser promotes the nucleation of the skyrmions~\cite{Finazzi2013,Koshibae2014,Ogawa2015,Heo2016,Flovik2017,Berruto2018,Fujita2017,Je2018,Yang2018}.
-The non-thermal control of the magnetic interactions and spin chirality via high-frequency laser, microwave, and static fields was also proposed theoretically~\cite{Sato2016,Bukov2016,Losada2019,Claassen2017,Kitamura2017,Eto2021,Stepanov2017,Quito2021,Kobayashi2021,Yudin2017,Hanslin2021,Furuya2021}.
-For example, circularly polarized light breaks the time-reversal symmetry and can be coupled to the scalar chirality~\cite{Claassen2017,Kitamura2017,Eto2021}.
-Since linearly polarized light and a static electric field break the inversion symmetry, they can modulate or induce the DM interaction and magnetic anisotropy~\cite{Yudin2017,Hanslin2021,Furuya2021}.
-However, most of these studies consider the noncentrosymmetric systems where the DM interaction is present or dynamically induced through the spin-orbit coupling.
+In the past decade, it has been demonstrated that optical pulses enable the ultrafast control of spin chirality.
+In multiferroics, the magnetic structure can be switched by terahertz pulses or x-ray irradiation~\cite{Mochizuki2010,Kubacka2014,Yamasaki2015,Sato2016,Khan2020}.
+Also, many researchers have studied the optical creation of skyrmions in noncentrosymmetric magnets, where the local excitation by a laser promotes the nucleation of the skyrmions~\cite{Finazzi2013,Koshibae2014,Ogawa2015,Heo2016,Flovik2017,Berruto2018,Fujita2017,Je2018,Yang2018}.
+The nonthermal control of magnetic interactions and spin chirality via a high-frequency laser, microwave, and static fields was also proposed theoretically~\cite{DelaTorre2021,Sato2016,Bukov2016,Losada2019,Taguchi2012,Claassen2017,Kitamura2017,Eto2021,Owerre2017,VinasBostrom2020,Stepanov2017,VinasBostrom2022,Quito2021,Kobayashi2021,Inoue2022,Ghosh2022,Yudin2017,Hanslin2021,Furuya2021}.
+For example, circularly polarized light breaks the time-reversal symmetry and can be coupled to the scalar chirality~\cite{Taguchi2012,Claassen2017,Kitamura2017,Eto2021,Owerre2017,VinasBostrom2020}.
+Since linearly polarized light and a static electric field break inversion symmetry, they can modulate or induce the DM interaction and magnetic anisotropy~\cite{Yudin2017,Hanslin2021,Furuya2021}.
+However, these studies have considered noncentrosymmetric systems where the DM interaction is present or dynamically induced through spin-orbit coupling, except for Refs.~\cite{Inoue2022,Ghosh2022} discussing spin vector chirality.